em1e/java_practice/subjects/java-1.md

 ## Exercise 1.1: Can James the gorf be saved?

 Create a class that returns a boolean to if james the gorf is alive or not.
-Below you can read some of the tasks the class should do, they are also stated in the java file:
+Below you can read some of the tasks the isJamesTheGorfSafe method should do, they are also stated in the java file:

+- If gorf has been found by james, then it has been kidnapped.
+- if mie has arrived, then gorf is dead.
-- Is it kidnapped by james? if not, then return "It already is safe"
+- but if it has only been found by players and mie is not there then it is safe.
-- Is it found by players or staff? if yes, then check facts, else we don't know where gorf is.
+- if it has not been found by anyone then gorf has not been found yet.
-- Did mie try saving it? if yes, then dead

 and more.